Sound meditation centre

 Physics tells us light and matter are energetic, vibrating at different frequencies.
 Solid objects have atoms that vibrate at a low frequency, animals vibrate at higher frequencies, light vibrates at still higher frequencies.

 But human beings are wired for sound - audible vibration.
-It’s the first sense to come alive in the foetus and it’s the last to go before we die.
+It’s the first sense to come alive in the foetus and is the last to go before we die.

 You already know some sounds exist above and below our hearing range; ultrasound is used for imaging and it’s used to destroy tumours and kidney stones.
 It’s non-invasive surgery.
-Whales use sounds below our hearing range (infrasound) to communicate over great distances.
+Whales and birds use sounds below our hearing range (infrasound) to communicate over great distances and for navigation.

 So sound is a physical phenomenon.
 It travels through every medium, including our bodies, and it can alter the chemistry of our cells.
 Although we think of it travelling around us and entering through our ears; it permeates and impacts our whole body - our fluids, our organs, our bones and our cells.